Resources and Solutions

 With the plethora of open educational resources available, you may feel overwhelmed seeking out quality materials to use in your course.
 In addition to expert help from your library liaison (http://new.library.arizona.edu/about/contact/your-librarian ◥ ), you are free to contact the UA’s Open Education Librarian, Cheryl Cuillier, for help finding OER for your classes.
 You can reach Cheryl at (520) 310-9874 or email@example.com.

 In some cases, your desired textbook may not be available as a licensed ebook or OER.
 Inclusive Access serves as an alternative delivery mechanism that reduces the cost of digital textbooks from commercial publishers.
 The UA BookStores work to negotiate significant discounts on the digital textbooks, which are directly accessed from D2L on the first day of class.
 Students have until the drop/add date of the course to opt out of purchasing the content.
-If they don’t opt out, it’s automatically charged to their Bursar’s accounts.
+If they don’t opt out, the cost of the required digital course materials is automatically applied to their Bursar’s accounts.
 For an Inclusive Access FAQ, see http://shop.arizona.edu/textbooks/Inclusive.asp ◥ .

 Process and Support